aurelio-amerio/techytok/_posts/2020-01-19-lesson-package-registration.md

 {: .notice--warning}

 For more information on the `[compat]` entry and for a list of all the other available options, see the [official documentation page](https://julialang.github.io/Pkg.jl/v1/compatibility/).
 In order to better manage the `[compat]` entry, it is furthermore suggested to install the [CompatHelper](https://github.com/bcbi/CompatHelper.jl).

+# `PkgTemplates`

+The creation of a package and the integration with Travis, Codecov and Coveralls can be automated using [`PkgTemplates.jl`](https://github.com/invenia/PkgTemplates.jl). `PkgTemplates` has undergone large internal changes, and at present the user-facing API is still catching up.
+Once version 0.7 is released I will update this article to include an example on how to create a package using `PkgTemplates`.

 # Submitting the package